0xCAFEDECAF/VanLiveConnect/README.md

 supposedly fitted with a VAN (comfort) bus.

-The application will tap in on the vehicle's VAN bus and visualize the captured data in a browser on your smart phone, tablet, laptop or any other device that runs a web browser.
+The application will tap in on the vehicle's VAN bus and visualize the captured data in a browser on your smartphone, tablet, laptop or any other device that runs a web browser.
 The application will run on any ESP8266 / ESP8285 based board, e.g. [Wemos/Lolin D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html) is supported.